-- ✓ Use water-based paints and thinners instead of oil-based whenever possible. - ✓ Mix paint indoors before starting work to minimize the potential for spills entering the MS4. - ✓ Clean water-based paint off brushes in a sink connected to the sanitary sewer.
+- ✓ Use water-based paints and thinners instead of oil-based whenever possible. - ✓ Mix paint indoors before starting work to minimize the potential for spills entering the MS4. - ✓ When spray painting, use smaller paint containers with high pressure sprayers to minimize waste. - ✓ Clean water-based paint off brushes in a sink connected to the sanitary sewer.
 Oil-based paint waste must be reused, recycled, or disposed of as hazardous waste. - ✓ Use impermeable drop cloths. - ✓ Immediately clean up all spills when they occur. - ✓ Recycle or donate excess paint. - ✓ Allow paint containers to completely dry before disposal.

 Immediately place source controls where the identified issue is a potential concern to water quality.
 Conduct maintenance on the pollutant source as soon as practicable.
-The Director of Facilities and Safety should retain records of any maintenance work and store on site alongside this document.
+The Director of Facilities and Safety or designee should retain records of any maintenance work and store on site alongside this document.